Pet Cremation Questions

 My pet passed away at the veterinarian’s office.
 Can I select where my pet is cremated?

 Yes.
 You can choose any pet cremation provider you want.
-Your veterinarian may recommend a specific provider, which is usually the crematory they have contracted with, but you are not required to use their provider.
+Your veterinarian may recommend a specific provider, usually a crematory they have contracted with, but you are not required to use their provider.

 Do funeral homes offer pet cremation services?

-There are some funeral homes that do offer pet cremation services but not many.
-Strict regulations prohibit cremating animals and humans using the same equipment so a funeral home that offers pet cremation will have invested in separate equipment.
+There are some funeral homes that offer pet cremation services, but not many.
+Strict regulations prohibit cremating animals and humans using the same equipment, so a funeral home that offers pet cremation will have invested in separate equipment.
+The International Association of Pet Cemeteries and Crematories offers a listing of pet cremation service providers throughout the U.S.

 Yes.
 Many pet crematories offer consultations or have information available on their websites for pet parents who wish to make sure their pet is handled with dignity and respect when the time comes.